macloo/python-beginners/web_scraping/README.md

 ## Understanding BeautifulSoup

+BeautifulSoup is a Python library that enables us to extract information from web pages and even entire websites.

+We use BeautifulSoup commands to create a well-structured data *object* (more about objects below) from which we can extract, for example, everything with an `<li>` tag, or everything with `class="book-title"`.

+After extracting the desired information, we can use other Python commands (and libraries) to write the data into a database, CSV file, or other usable format.

+### What is the BeautifulSoup object?

 It's very important to understand that many of the BeautifulSoup commands work on an *object*, which is not the same as a simple *string*.
 Throughout her book, Mitchell uses the variable name `bsObj` to remind us of that fact.

 Many programming languages include objects as a data type.
 Python does, JavaScript does, etc. An *object* is an even more powerful and complex data type than an *array* (JavaScript) or a *list* (Python) and can contain many other data types in a structured format.